micmejia/bible-dump/AMPC/Joshua/Josh 11.md

-For it was of the Lord to harden their hearts that they should come against Israel in battle, that [Israel] might [^a]destroy them utterly, and that without favor _and_ mercy, as the Lord commanded Moses.
+For it was of the Lord to harden their hearts that they should come against Israel in battle, that [Israel] might destroy them utterly, and that without favor _and_ mercy, as the Lord commanded Moses.